avani-16/belly-button-challenge/README.md

 * You will need to modify the example gauge code to account for values ranging from 0 through 9.

 * Update the chart whenever a new sample is selected.
+* An example dashboard for ID: 940 is shown below:

 ![Weekly Washing Frequency](Image/dashboard.png)